 NYU Tandon Returns Progress

-Beginning last Fall, we took steps toward a safe return to on-campus instruction.
-We monitor testing data closely via the reporting dashboard, and have been heartened to see that the measures we’ve taken, and the overwhelmingly responsible actions of our faculty, students, and staff, have kept our case positivity rates low and our community safe as we’ve returned to campus.
+Beginning last Fall, we took steps toward a safe return to on-campus instruction, and were heartened to see that the measures we’ve taken, and the overwhelmingly responsible actions of our faculty, students, and staff, kept our case positivity rates low and our community safe as we’ve returned to campus.

 Progress to Date